 Approximately six weeks later, in January 2009, Dr. Schiffman left his position at NYU and was appointed Vice Provost for Undergraduate Studies at Yeshiva University.
 Dr. Schiffman has not (or has not publicly) replied to Norman Golb’s article, and it is unknown whether his departure from NYU is connected in any way with the article, with the plagiarism allegations, or with the trial of Raphael Golb.

-After two years of appellate litigation, the case is currently awaiting review by the New York Court of Appeals in Albany.
+After three years of appellate litigation, the case is currently awaiting review by the New York Court of Appeals in Albany.
 Judge Carol Berkman retired from the New York Criminal Court at the end of 2012.
 Former District Attorney Robert Morgenthau, who oversaw the arrest and indictment of Raphael Golb, continues to serve as chairman of the Museum of Jewish Heritage.

 The term Pseudepigrapha (Greek, “falsely attributed”) was given to Jewish writings of the Second Temple period, which were attributed to authors who did not actually write them…